theos/theos.dev/docs/Commands.md

 `make do` will build and install a package, and is a shortcut for `make package install`

-`make package FINALPACKAGE=1` will optimise assets (runs [pincrush](https://github.com/DHowett/pincrush) on PNG images, and converts plists to binary format) and generate a package with a “clean” version (ie, no build number).
+`make package FINALPACKAGE=1` will optimise assets, convers plists to binary format), and generates a package with a “clean” version (ie, no build number).
 Recommended when building a package you’re about to release.

-`make package FINALPACKAGE=1 STRIP=0` will build a release package, but without stripping [symbols](https://cdmana.com/2021/07/20210727053112972M.html)
+`make package FINALPACKAGE=1 STRIP=0` will build a release package, but without stripping symbols.

 ### Installation